 Additionally, only dog breeds recognized by the AKC and CKC participated in the trials.
-Some popular breeds, such as the American Pit Bull Terrier, did not participate.
+This meant that some popular breeds, such as the American Pit Bull Terrier, did not participate.
 In addition, some of the more popular mixed dog breeds were excluded.

 How the Boston Terrier Performed

-The Boston Terrier didn’t perform terrible – just “average.”
+The Boston Terrier didn’t perform terrible.
+In fact, they were just “average.”
 But don’t feel too bad.
-There is nothing wrong with average, as some of the most popular dog breeds are in the same intelligence class.
+There is nothing wrong with being average, as some of the most popular dog breeds in the world are in the same dog intelligence class.

 But what does this mean?
-Being average meant that the Boston Terrier was able to learn a brand new command with 25 to 40 repetitions.
+Being average meant that the Boston Terrier was able to learn a brand new command with just 25 to 40 repetitions.
 It may take a day to learn a new command.
-Even less, if it’s a simple command.
+Even less, if it’s a simple and straight forward command.

-On the other hand, Boston Terriers were capable of obeying a known command on the first attempt 50% (or more) of the time.
+On the other hand, Boston Terriers were capable of obeying a known command on the first try 50% (or better) of the time.
 Not too bad considering the success rate is for the first try.
 They’re not only decent learners, but fairly obedient too!

-According to Stanley Coren, the smartest dogs are the top 10.
+According to Stanley Coren, the smartest dog breeds are the top 10.
 They’re in a dog intelligence class of their own.
 There’s no denying how impressive these top 10 dogs are.
 However, how do they compare to Boston Terriers?

 The most intelligent breeds are able to learn a new command with 5 repetitions or less!
-For simple commands, you’d be able to teach your dog in a few minutes.
+For simple tasks or commands, they could learn it in just a few minutes.
 The more complex commands will still take no more than 30 minutes on average.

 What’s even more impressive is that these breeds are capable of obeying a known command (on the first try) with a 95% or better success rate.
-They’re some of the most obedient pets/animals in the world – thanks to their work ethics!
+They’re some of the most obedient pets or animals in the world – thanks to their work ethics!

 Just for reference, the top 10 smartest dogs are your Rottweilers, German Shepherds, Poodles, Golden Retrievers, Labs, and Doberman Pinschers.
-If you haven’t noticed already, these dogs are some of the most popular dog breeds too.
+If you haven’t noticed already, these dogs are some of the most popular dog breeds (coincidence?).

 Why Boston Terriers Rank Low For Intelligence

 The problem with Coren’s dog intelligence rankings is that it’s based on just one dimension of dog IQ, that is obedience and working intelligence.
 And while this is a great way to start, it doesn’t tell you the full story when it comes to dog IQ.

-Although we think there’s certainly a correlation between how quickly dogs learn commands and intelligence, it isn’t enough.
-Just because your Boston Terrier doesn’t obey you doesn’t mean he doesn’t understand you.
+Although we think there’s certainly a correlation between how quickly dogs can learn commands and intelligence, it isn’t enough.
+Just because your Boston Terrier doesn’t obey you does not mean he or she doesn’t understand what you want.

 With that said, Boston Terriers are very stubborn dogs.
-They’ll go on their stubborn streaks and require a lot of patience with obedience training.
+They’ll often go on their stubborn streaks and require a lot of patience with obedience training.
 And according to Top Dog Tips, they’re one of the 15 most stubborn dog breeds!

-Because of the stubborn nature of the Boston Terrier, is it really that surprising that they ranked so low for obedience and working intelligence?
+So because of the stubborn nature of the Boston Terrier, is it really that surprising that they ranked so low for obedience and working intelligence?
 It’s not that they’re incapable of obeying and learning in a quick timeframe.
 Boston Terriers just aren’t as excited to “work.”

 Another owner tells us, “Piper (Boston Terrier) is VERY stubborn and refuses to go potty outside when she does not want to.
 We even got her coats and sweaters for when it is colder outside.”